 If you do plan to finish the basement of your home for this purpose, you might like to allow for easier access to this space.

-The Crest, as well as the Estonian model, offers the option of adding a garage entrance leading straight down to the basement.
+The Estonian model offers the option of adding a garage entrance leading straight down to the basement.
 This would be in addition to the existing garage entry to the main floor of the home, meaning family members can get to where they need to more easily.
 It’s a small addition that can go a long way in terms of accessibility and privacy.

 Main Floor Accommodations

 Beyond some of the more obvious options, many floor plans can be tweaked to your needs without having to change much.
 The standard version of the Maddy II already includes a lifestyle room on the main floor and a bonus room on the upper level.
 Either of these rooms could easily be transformed into bedrooms, especially with the layout option to close in the lifestyle room and include a three-piece bath on the main floor.
 This can be a smart choice for family members that might have mobility issues, as they’d have access to a bedroom and full bathroom without having to climb any stairs.